actusfrf/actus-docker-networks/README.md

-# docker-actusrf20
+# docker-actus-rf20
-Source + dockerfiles  to build docker images for actus-server and actus-riskserver with rfAPI 2.0
+This Source + dockerfiles  to build docker images for actus-server and actus-riskserver with rfAPI 2.0
 ## Overview
 This repository provides materials to build and configure a network of docker containers which can simulate the cash flows of financial contracts defined with the ACTUS standard using different risk scenarios - risk modelling environments.
 The risk scenarios are defined in a risk service which is a separate docker container from the ACTUS server providing the contract type sensitive cashflow simulation logic.
 ## Recommended QUICKSTART ACTUS service configuration